This text is translated into Russian by google automatic human level neural machine.

-We have to develop tourist infrastructure in such a way as to combine resort rest, active hikes, ecological tours, and cognitive trips, for example, to gold mining enterprises.
-And the tourist should be "transferred" from the region to the region so that he can see as much as possible during the holiday - as he spent a lot of money on the air ticket.
-A huge variety of impressions!
-Vladivostok is, consider, the south, the weather in it as in Sochi.
-In Kamchatka - hunting and fishing, skiing in the winter ...
+We have to develop tourist infrastructure in such a way as to combine resort vacations, and active hiking, and ecological tours, and educational trips, for example, to gold mining enterprises.
+Moreover, the tourist must be "transferred" from region to region so that he can see as much as possible in the Far East during his vacation - since he has spent a lot of money on an air ticket.
+Huge variety of experiences!
+Vladivostok is, consider, the south, the weather in it is like in Sochi.
+In Kamchatka - hunting and fishing, mountain skiing in winter ...
 There is something to see.
-But again there are problems of air transportation, tickets, logistics, hotels and so on.
+But again, there are problems of air travel, tickets, logistics, hotels and so on.

 - Who should create such an infrastructure - business or state?

 - Together.
-So, as it was done in Vietnam, Korea or in China.
-The issues of such a partnership are not only related to the tourism sector - to others, too.
-In order for business to come and be entrenched in the region, the state must create the starting conditions for it and set an example.
-A private investor does not look like Pinocchio.
-He does not believe that if five gold coins are buried in the Field of Miracles and a magic spell called "cakes-pex-feces" is performed above them, golden trees will grow there by morning.
-He holds his money and chooses where it is more comfortable to do business.
-Why feed the midge and build something in the open field, if more favorable conditions shine elsewhere?
-At this moment the state should offer them.
-By the way, in this way the republic of Tatarstan is already successfully going.
-If you were at a WEF session with the participation of the Republic of Korea, you probably heard about the example of the company "Posco".
-She bought the shares of the metallurgical plant, which in the town of Choboli was built by the state specifically for subsequent sale.
+The way it was done in Vietnam, Korea or China.
+The issues of such a partnership apply not only to the tourism sector - to everyone else too.
+In order for business to come and gain a foothold in the region, the state must create starting conditions for it and set an example.
+The private investor is not like Buratino.
+He does not believe that if five gold coins are buried in the Field of Miracles and the magic spell "krex-pex-fex" is said over them, golden trees will grow there by morning.
+He keeps his money and chooses where it is more comfortable to do business.
+Why feed a midge and build something in an open field if more favorable conditions are shining elsewhere?
+It is at this moment that the state must offer them.
+By the way, the Republic of Tatarstan is already successfully following this path.
+If you were at the WEF session with the participation of the Republic of Korea, you probably heard about the example of the Posco company.
+She bought shares in a metallurgical plant that the state had built in the city of Choboli specifically for subsequent sale.
 Thus, it was possible to provide the growing Korean auto industry with its own metal.
-When the enterprise is already ready "on a turn-key basis", the private business will buy it with pleasure, and banks will finance the transaction.
-But private traders can not start such projects.
-Too expensive and risky.
+When the enterprise is ready on a turnkey basis, private business will gladly buy it, and banks will finance the deal.
+But private traders are unable to start such construction projects.
+Too expensive and too risky.

 "As far as I know, you are a metallurgist in the fourth generation."
 Are you ready to apply your knowledge to the governor's post?